The one arm pull up is a rare and awe inspiring feat of strength.

 Feeling discouraged, I abandoned training until I received the spark of an idea about 6 months later when I picked up a book by Olympic 200m gold medalist Allyson Felix’s former strength coach Barry Ross called Underground Secrets to Faster Running.

-In it he describes the failure of an approach to training called the “strength pyramid.”
+In it he describes the inefficiency of an approach to training called the “strength pyramid.”
 The idea is that you train to do many reps of a lighter weight, then progressively decrease reps as weight increases.
 It sounds all fine and dandy, but what actually happens is that you wind up spinning your wheels at high reps and building your endurance without actually adding much strength.
 Not only that, but the high reps actually burn you out and impede your ability to train.

 Based on the latest studies, he advocated a program for his athletes that consisted of no more than 10 total reps of an exercise per workout and a maximum of 5 reps per set.
 Instead of steadily increasing the poundage or reps on a weekly workout, his athletes trained strength multiple times per week varying the sets, reps, and weight.
 He used a rest period of 5 minutes between sets, far longer than most articles on strength training advocate.